iankronquist/zeta/README.md

 (z+w)
 ```

-We may or may not want to add an optional semicolon operator which only
+We may or may not want to use semicolons to separate expressions inside
-serves to terminate the parsing of an expression.
-I expect these issues
+sequences (at the top-level of scripts and inside curly braces).
+The question
+would then be whether semicolons should be optional or mandatory.
+I expect
-will be easier to work out once we start writing more Zeta code.
+such issues will be easier to work out once we start writing more Zeta code
+and dogfooding the system.

 ## Language Extensions